 Lethal yellowing (LY) is associated with the presence of different phytoplasmas worldwide, and it leads to the death of high percentages of coconut palms, especially in Central America, the Caribbean and Africa.

-Wide surveys across Central America, the Caribbean, and West Africa proposed by TROPICSAFE will help clarify the identity and spread of phytoplasmas in coconut palms in the surveyed countries, and their molecular characterization will enable the determination of disease cycles and epidemiology.
+Wide surveys across Central America, the Caribbean, and West Africa proposed by TROPICSAFE helped to clarify the identity and spread of phytoplasmas in coconut palms in the surveyed countries, and their molecular characterization enabled the determination of disease cycles and epidemiology.

-Studying the range of alternative host plant species in different environments by cataloguing and barcoding phytoplasmas will solve some of the currently existing knowledge gaps.
+Studying the range of alternative host plant species in different environments by cataloguing and barcoding phytoplasmas solved some of the currently existing knowledge gaps.

 Citrus Greening / Huanglongbing - Citrus